pfunks/TCTest/test_faq.md

 ## Can I delete something I posted?

-The blockchain will always contain the full edit history of a post, so it can never be completely deleted.
+The blockchain will always contain the full edit history of posts and comments, so it can never be completely deleted.
 If you would like to update a post so that users cannot see the content via Steemit.com, you can edit the post and replace it with blank content.

 ## What are tags?